Moving from the Kitchen Cabinet to a Fiduciary Board

 If you’ve answered yes to all of the above (and still before you pick up the phone and activate your network), answer this next set of questions:

 This last bullet point bears emphasis.
 While there is certainly nothing wrong with reaching out to your network for qualified and relevant candidates, there is great value in pushing yourself out of your comfort zone for candidates with diverse or non-traditional backgrounds.
-Consider tapping into resources within the National Association of Corporate Directors (NACD), the Private Directors’ Association (PDA), or any number of specialized retained search firms for new board members.
+Consider tapping into resources within NACD, the Private Directors’ Association, or any number of specialized retained search firms for new board members.
 Over time you may find that some of your most valued board members have backgrounds that at first blush might not have been an obvious fit.